Atmosphere of Jupiter: Internal heat

 As has been known since 1966, Jupiter radiates much more heat than it receives from the Sun.
-It is estimated that the ratio of the thermal power emitted by the planet to the thermal power absorbed from the Sun is 1.67 ± 0.09.
-The internal heat flux from Jupiter is 5.44 ± 0.43 W/m^{2}, whereas the total emitted power is 335 ± 26 petawatts.
+It is estimated that the ratio of the thermal power emitted by the planet to the thermal power absorbed from the Sun is 1.67±0.09.
+The internal heat flux from Jupiter is 5.44±0.43 m2, whereas the total emitted power is 335±26 PW.
 The latter value is approximately equal to one billionth of the total power radiated by the Sun.
 This excess heat is mainly the primordial heat from the early phases of Jupiter's formation, but may result in part from the precipitation of helium into the core.

 The internal heat may be important for the dynamics of the Jovian atmosphere.
 While Jupiter has a small obliquity of about 3°, and its poles receive much less solar radiation than its equator, the tropospheric temperatures do not change appreciably from the equator to poles.
 One explanation is that Jupiter's convective interior acts like a thermostat, releasing more heat near the poles than in the equatorial region.
 This leads to a uniform temperature in the troposphere.
 While heat is transported from the equator to the poles mainly via the atmosphere on Earth, on Jupiter deep convection equilibrates heat.
 The convection in the Jovian interior is thought to be driven mainly by the internal heat.